 Hyaluronic Acid boosts skin’s moisture content and it can hold up to 1,000 times its own weight in water, which makes it an excellent hydrator for all skin types.

-It draws moisture out of the deepest layers of the skin making the surface feel soft and hydrated but it doesn’t provide extra hydration to the skin.
-Make sure you apply hyaluronic acid on a damp face and lock it with an occlusive.
+It draws moisture from the surroundings and making the skin’s surface feel soft and hydrated.
+But it doesn’t provide extra hydration to the dry skin so make sure you apply hyaluronic acid on a damp face and lock it with an occlusive.

 With hyaluronic acid serums, go for the ones that have other hydrating and soothing ingredients like Ceramides, Centella and/or Vitamin B5.
 I find that is better as compared to going for a standalone HA product.